 The rates in this blog are the 2019 USPS shipping rates.
 For the current 2023 USPS rates, visit our USPS 2023 Shipping Rate Changes: Flat Rate, Priority, First Class, w/Tables blog!

 We’re continuing to dissect the upcoming 2019 USPS shipping rates changes.
-If you haven’t seen our summary of all upcoming USPS shipping rates changes, check that out here.
+If you haven’t seen our summary of all USPS shipping rates changes, check that out here.
 We’ve also touched specifically on the changes to Commercial Base Pricing.
-Today, we’re diving into the major 2019 Dimensional Weight changes coming to USPS next year.
+Today, we’re diving into the major 2019 Dimensional Weight changes for USPS.

 What is Dimensional Weight (DIM Weight)?

 Dimensional Weight pricing applies to larger packages with lower weights.
 The general idea behind it is that e-commerce merchants pay for the space these packages take up on a truck, rather than the physical weight of the package.
 If the calculated Dimensional Weight is higher than the physical weight of a package, you are required to pay the higher of the two.